There are many different types of hunting insurance. The most common one, which happens to cover most, is a hunting lease insurance.

 To be so, you must let the insurance company know how many TOTAL acres you and your club have leased.
 This is critical as it’s how a club policy is priced and risk adjusted so that all parties including the landowners of the land you leased from are protected from any accidents or negligence by guests or anyone for that matter.

-You run a business, and as such you need a commercial business insurance, typically a small business insurance.
+Outfitters insurance is in the same category of a tour guide insurance.
+You run a business after all, and as such you need a commercial business insurance, typically a small business insurance.
 As a hunting guide you know well that beginners and pro hunters alike can make mistakes, and when mistakes happen, so do accidents.

 Hunting guide insurance covers: